 Compare gadget insurance quotes

-If you’re looking to insure your tablet, comparing your options with MoneySuperMarket and our preferred partner Protect Your Gadget is the easiest way to get a cheap quote.
+If you’re looking to insure your tablet, comparing policies with MoneySuperMarket is a great way to get an affordable quote.
 Just tell us a little about yourself and the tablet you want to protect, and we’ll give you a list of quotes tailored to your needs.

-However you should remember that the cheapest available policies aren’t always the best, as they may not offer the right level of cover you need.
-Try to aim for a balance between cost and coverage to ensure you have the best possible policy.
+However, you should remember that the cheapest available policies aren’t always the best, as they may not offer the right level of cover you need.
+Try to aim for a balance between cost and coverage to ensure you have the best possible tablet insurance.